 - Standard of living established during the marriage

 - The property received by each spouse in the divorce

-For all spousal support questions, including enforcement and modification, contact the law offices Jonathan D. Katz for a no-cost, confidential free consultation.
-Request your free consultation by calling (845) 834-4747 or toll-free (866) 614-8872 or fill out our convenient online contact form.
+For all spousal support questions, including enforcement and modification, contact the law offices Jonathan D. Katz for a no-cost, confidential consultation.
+Request your consultation by calling (845) 834-4747 or toll-free (866) 614-8872 or fill out our convenient online contact form.